kubevirt/kubevirt.github.io/pages/gcp.md

 Under "boot disk", select the image that you created above.

+If you are using custom networking settings, verify that the CIDR used by the network interfaces do not overlap with Weave Net's 172.30.0.0/16 IP allocation range.
+We use Weave Net as the CNI to enable pods to communicate with each other in the Kubernetes cluster.

 Now hit "Create" to start the instance.

 KubeVirt along with Kubernetes will get provisioned during boot!